Hear Me Out: Defending Our Most Unpopular Thirst Opinions

 Some thirst objects are simply universal.
 Nobody could reasonably debate the general hotness of people like Idris Elba, Michael B. Jordan, Janelle Monae, or Prince Naveen from The Princess and the Frog.
 (What?
 We can lust after cartoon characters, too.)
 These folks just look good, and there’s no point in trying to downplay that.
 Still, when it comes to thirst, there’s no secret formula.
-Eurocentric beauty standards be damned, there is no exact science to explain what turns us on or what gives us the ick.
+Eurocentric beauty standards be damned, there is no exact science to explain what gets us going or what gives us the ick.
 We just like what we like — even when it doesn’t make sense to anyone else on the planet.
 Even when it doesn’t really make sense to us!
 Blame it on the pheromones.

 Advertisement